open-power/hostboot/src/usr/i2c/README.md

 - Used by Hostboot
 - Connects to DDIMMs

+### Note on register address mapping
+The FSI and PIB engines use overlapping, but not identical register maps.
+We hide the offset difference inside the i2cRegisterOp() function so most code doesn't need to care.
+For example, the Status Register is offset 7 (I2C_REG_STATUS) in FSI-space but it is offset B in PIB-space.

 ## Multiple Masters
 Many of these devices have multiple potential masters.
 To avoid contention, it is assumed